eclipse-che/che-operator/olm/README.md

 But before that should be applied custom resource definition CRD, because Kubernetes api need to get information about new custom resource type and structure before storing the custom resource.

-Openshift 4 provides ui to apply default CR. chectl includes CR automatically during deploy Che using 'operator' or 'olm' installer.
+Openshift 4 provides UI to apply default CR. chectl includes CR automatically during deploy Che using 'operator' or 'olm' installer.

 # 5. Eclipse Che OLM bundles